i-marsh/zwave-lock/CONTRIBUTING.md

 5. Create GitHub release with notes
 6. (Optional) Publish to npm

+---

 ## Questions?

-- Open a discussion for general questions
+- Open an issue for bug reports or feature requests
 - Check existing issues and documentation first
 - Be specific and provide context
-- Be patient - this is volunteer-maintained

-## Recognition

-Contributors will be:
-- Listed in release notes
-- Acknowledged in the README (for significant contributions)
-- Appreciated! 🙏

-Thank you for helping improve this project!
+Thank you for your interest in this project!